smiles724/Molformer/Readme.md

 ## Quick Tour
 ### Model Usage
 After processing the dataset, it is time to establish the model.
 Suppose there are `N` types of atoms, and `n` downstream multi-tasks.
 If you only need to predict a single property, set `n = 1`.
-For multi-scale self-attenion, a dist_bar is needed to define the different scales of local regions, such as `dist_bar=[1, 3, 5]`.
-You can also specify the number of attention heads, the number of encodes, the dimension size, the dropout rate, and etc, There we only adopt the defaults.
+For multi-scale self-attention, a dist_bar is needed to define the different scales of local regions, such as `dist_bar=[1, 3, 5]`.
+You can also specify the number of attention heads, the number of encodes, the dimension size, the dropout rate, etc. There, we only adopt the defaults.
 ```python
 >>> import torch
 >>> from model.tr_spe import build_model